stevenjlho/leetcode/solutions/55. Jump Game/README.md

 ## Approach

-1. Start with `lastPosition` by assuming the last index of the array as the initially last reachable position.
+1. Start by setting the `lastPosition` variable to the index of the final element in the array (`nums.length - 1`), signifying the initial target to reach.
-2. Loop through the array from right to left, starting from the second-to-last element.
-For each element, check if the sum of its index and its value (the maximum distance it can jump) is greater than or equal to the last reachable position.
+2. Loop through the array in reverse, beginning from the penultimate element (i = nums.length - 2) and progressing towards the first element.
-   - If true, it means this position can reach the last reachable position, so update the last reachable position to the current index.
+   - For each position `i`, determine if the end (or the current `lastPosition`) is reachable by adding `i` to `nums[i]` (the jump length from position `i`).
+If reachable, update `lastPosition` to `i`.
-3. After the loop, if the last reachable position is at the start of the array (or before), it indicates that the end is reachable from the start.
+3. After the loop concludes, verify if `lastPosition` has been updated to `0`.
+If so, it indicates that the start of the array can reach the end, making the return value `true`.

 ## Complexity